 Enjoying the Trails with Your Little Ones and Furry Friends in All Seasons

 We have always been a family that enjoyed getting out and exploring our river valley.
-However, the combination of a pandemic and the idea of training our new cat to be an adventure cat took our adventures to a whole new level in 2020.
-In a year of not much else to do with a 10 year old, a 6 year old and an adventure cat in training we had to get geared up and get out in all sorts of weather.
+However, the combination of a pandemic and the idea of training our new cat to be an adventure cat took our adventures to a new level in 2020.
+In a year of not much else to do with a 10-year-old, a 6-year-old and an adventure cat in training, we had to get geared up and get out in all sorts of weather.
 Here is what we have learned.

 The Best Trail In The Rain

-The best spot when it is pouring rain is Ramsey Ravine on 102 Ave in Glenora.
-It is a drainage route for all the streets above and there are literal waterfalls and a whitewater creek that form in heavy rains.
-It is great fun to splash around in.
-The best part is that the trail is paved so you get all the fun without the mud.
+Ramsey Ravine on 102 Ave in Glenora is the best spot when it rains.
+It is a drainage route for all the streets above, and during heavy rains, literal waterfalls and a whitewater creek form.
+Splashing around in them is great fun.
+The best part is that the trail is paved, so you get all the fun without the mud.

 Image